M16Nebula/Balancing-software-and-training-requirements-for-information-security/README.md

 Balancing iSSR and iSTR for information security 💻🔐👨🏻‍💻
 </h1>

 ### Supporting materials used in our experiment.
 Note that a more detailed description of the research methodology and approach is included in the research paper.
-This repository contains only the supporting materials used in our experiment.
+This repository contains only the supporting materials used in our experiment's main task.

 The research is published in Computers & Security.
 Please check here for more informations: 🟢**TODO [add the link when published]**🟢